cristiklein/simpy/docs/topical_guides/resources.rst

 Priority is expressed by integer numbers; smaller numbers mean a higher priority.

-Apart form that, it works like a normal *Resource*:
+Apart from that, it works like a normal *Resource*:

 .. code-block:: python